SystemFw/blog/content/staging/paxos-failures.md

 crashed process from a slow process, or from messages being dropped.

-Of course no guarantees can be given if all processes crash, so we will later see how Paxos defines a maximum number of crash failures it can tolerate before it no longer works.
+Of course no guarantees can be given if all processes crash, so we will later see how Paxos defines a maximum number of failures it can tolerate before it no longer works.
 For Paxos, _not working_ means that operations don't succeed, but they never return inconsistent results.

-anything else before we describe things that aren't covered (reconfig, storage faults, byzantine failures)
+The guarantees given by Paxos are remarkable since the fault model it uses is quite bleak, which is to say, pretty realistic.
+However, it's worth spelling out faults that are _not_ covered in its model:

+- The set of processes is fixed, and known to all participants.
+It can shrink as a result of crash failures, but it won't grow, nor will ever be replaced by another set of processes.
+In other words, _reconfiguration_ is not supported.
+This is not a realistic assumption in the real world, where we want to eventually replace machines that have crashed, or scale a cluster up and down.
+  Reconfiguration is left as an exercise to the reader in many consensus papers but it's actually very tricky, and treated in more full-fledged versions of Paxos.
+- There is no storage fault model.
+Storage goes away when a process crashes, but it's assumed to work reliably when the process is running.
+This is not realistic either as disk corruption in the medium term is very possible.
+Again, there are dedicated papers to this problem.
+- The processes are assumed to be run the protocol correctly, and will not act maliciously.
+Similarly, messages won't be tampered with.
+In technical jargon, there are no _Byzantine faults_, which is actually an acceptable tradeoff for most systems, with the notable exception of blockchains.